-Erected between 447 and 432 BC, the Parthenon is the most impressive, and most significant, ancient Greek structure still standing today, and has become an abiding symbol of Greece.
+Erected between 447 and 432 BC, the Parthenon is the most impressive and significant, ancient Greek structure still standing today, and has become an abiding symbol of Greece.

-A masterpiece of Doric architecture, the Parthenon was built on the Acropolis, overlooking Athens, as a temple dedicated to the city's patron goddess, Athena, and as a monument to the power of the city under the rule of Pericles, when it ruled over an empire in the Aegean Sea and was one of the most influential states in the Mediterranean.
+A masterpiece of Doric architecture, the Parthenon was built on the Acropolis overlooking Athens as a temple dedicated to the city's patron goddess, Athena, and as a monument to the power of the city under the rule of Pericles, when it ruled over the empire in the Aegean Sea and was one of the most influential states in the Mediterranean.

 A colossal statue of Athena, created by the sculptor Phidias in gold and ivory, once stood inside, along with displays of war booty and Athenian treasures.

-In the sixth century, the Parthenon was converted into a church, dedicated to the Virgin Mary, and it became an important pilgrimage site, while following the Turkish occupation in the fifteenth century, the building was again repurposed, as a mosque.
+In the sixth century, the Parthenon was converted into a church, dedicated to the Virgin Mary, and it became an important pilgrimage site.
+The building was later repurposed as a mosque following the Turkish occupation in the fifteenth century.

-Despite all the upheaval and remodelling over the centuries, the basic structure of the Parthenon remained intact until 1687, when, during a battle between the Ottomans and the Venetians, a shell destroyed much of the building, which had been used a gunpowder store.
+Despite all the upheaval and remodeling over the centuries, the basic structure of the Parthenon remained intact until 1687, when, during a battle between the Ottomans and the Venetians, a shell destroyed much of the building, which had been used as a gunpowder store.

-A major restoration plan, begun in the 1970s, is ongoing, and today the Parthenon is the one sight everyone visiting Greece should see.
-If you are spending time in Athens before you embark on your yacht charter vacation, remember to put this magnificent monument on the top of your itinerary.
+A major restoration plan, beginning in the 1970s, is ongoing, and today the Parthenon is the one sight everyone visiting Greece should see.

 Alternatively, if you're feeling inspired, you can start planning your next luxury vacation by viewing and comparing the entire fleet of superyachts available for Greece yacht charters.